team-charls/charls/doc/style_and_design.md

 * \<span>
 * modules

-### Supported C# language

-CharLS currently targets C# 7.3 on the main branch.
-This will be done until C# 8.0 becomes available.
-Client code in C# 7.3 calling the CharLS assembly will be supported up to 3 years after the release of C# 8.0.

 ### Portable Anymap Format

 The de facto standard used by the JPEG standard to deliver test files is the Portable Anymap Format.